doingodswork/deflix-stremio/README.md

 This addon is a remote addon, so it's an HTTP web service and Stremio just sends HTTP requests to it.
 You dont't need to run any untrusted code on your machine.

+Here's the official Deflix website, that guides you through the installation: <https://www.deflix.tv/stremio>

+But it's just a few simple steps, so you can do it without the website as well:

 1. Get your RealDebrid API token from <https://real-debrid.com/apitoken>
 2. Enter the addon URL in the search box of the addons section of Stremio, like this:
    - `https://stremio.deflix.tv/YOUR-API-TOKEN/manifest.json`